I received a BS (1992) and MS (1993) in Computer Engineering, and a

 the University of California, San Diego, in the Electrical and Computer

 Engineering Department.
 During this time my research focused on retinal

 image processing, and sensor network control of mobile robots.

 the Electrical and Computer Engineering Department of Clemson University,

-where I am currently an Associate Professor.
+where I am currently a Professor.

 My current research focuses on tracking systems.

 Tracking can refer to physical problems, such as locating where things

 are in the world, and also signal problems, such as identifying

 the relative health of an individual's blood pressure over time.